 [key: 0] in the declaration of

-date_of_birth(?, d) expression iterates (loosely speaking) through all the entries in
+signup_date(?, d) expression iterates (loosely speaking) through all the entries in

-date_of_birth whose second argument is equal to
+signup_date whose second argument is equal to

-O(1), (it's basically a hashtable lookup) and retrieving each subsequent result only require an additional (small) constant time.
+d.
+The first result is produced in constant time, O(1), (it's basically a hashtable lookup) and retrieving each subsequent result is, in terms of efficiency, pretty much like iterating through the elements of a list.
 Searches can be performed, with the same efficiency, on any attribute of the relation, or any combination of them in the case of ternary relations, which we'll examine later.

 Let's now go back to the syntactically sugared version of the schema/automaton.
 The following declaration:

+date_of_birth field qualifies it as optional.
 You can also declare "multivalued" attributes using the syntactically sugared notation.
 In the following code, for example:

 phone_number attribute can have any number of values (including zero).
 That's rewritten by the compiler into a binary relation with no keys, which can have multiple entries for the same